United States Commodity Futures Trading Commission

-The Commodity Futures Trading Commission (CFTC) is an independent agency of the US government created in 1974 that regulates the U.S. derivatives markets, which includes futures, swaps, and certain kinds of options.
+The United States Commodity Futures Trading Commission (CFTC) is an independent agency of the United States federal government.
+Created in 1974, the commission regulates the United States derivatives markets, which includes futures, swaps, and certain kinds of options.

 The Commodity Exchange Act (CEA), et seq., prohibits fraudulent conduct in the trading of futures, swaps, and other derivatives.
 The stated mission of the CFTC is to promote the integrity, resilience, and vibrancy of the U.S. derivatives markets through sound regulation.
 After the 2008 financial crisis and since 2010 with the Dodd–Frank Wall Street Reform and Consumer Protection Act, the CFTC has been transitioning to bring more transparency and sound regulation to the multitrillion-dollar swaps market.

+The agency was accused during the second Trump administration of weak regulation and even obstructing investigations into prediction markets and cryptocurrency businesses, two industries closely tied with the Trump family businesses.
+The reporting suggested that the agency had been made ineffective.

 History

 Futures contracts for agricultural commodities have been traded in the U.S. for more than 150 years and have been under federal regulation since the 1920s.
 The Grain Futures Act of 1922 set the basic authority and was changed by the Commodity Exchange Act of 1936 (7 U.S.C.
 1 et seq.).

 Since the 1970s, trading in futures contracts has rapidly expanded beyond traditional physical and agricultural commodities into a vast array of financial instruments, including foreign currencies, U.S. and foreign government securities, and U.S. and foreign stock indices.

 Congress created the CFTC in 1974 as an independent federal regulatory agency.
 The Commodity Futures Trading Commission Act of 1974 (P.L.
 93-463) created the CFTC to replace the U.S. Department of Agriculture's Commodity Exchange Authority.
 The Act made extensive changes to the Commodity Exchange Act (CEA) of 1936, which itself amended the original Grain Futures Act of 1922.
 (7 U.S.C.
 1 et seq.).
-In 1975, the first members were selected, and John T. O'Hara became its first chairman.
+In 1975, the first members were selected, and William T. Bagley became its first chairman.

 The CFTC's mandate was renewed and expanded in December 2000 when Congress passed the Commodity Futures Modernization Act of 2000, which instructed the Securities and Exchange Commission (SEC) and the CFTC to develop a joint regulatory regime for single-stock futures, the products of which began trading in November 2002.

 In 2010, the Dodd–Frank Wall Street Reform and Consumer Protection Act expanded the CFTC's regulatory authority into the swaps markets.
 The swaps markets currently have a notional value of more than $400 trillion.